upcmd/updocs-content/logs/c0085_vvvvv.md

         "tom",
         "james"
       },
-      "lines": "hello\nthis\nis a\nbeautiful world",
+      "linelist": "[hello this is a beautiful world]", "lines": "hello\nthis\nis a\nbeautiful world"
-      "linelist": "[hello this is a beautiful world]" })
+    })

     cmd( 1):